William Allen White

 William Allen White (February 10, 1868 – January 29, 1944) was an American newspaper editor, politician, author, and leader of the Progressive movement.
 Between 1896 and his death, White became a spokesman for middle America.

 At a 1937 banquet held in his honor by the Kansas Editorial Association, he was called "the most loved and most distinguished member" of the Kansas press.

 Early life

 White was born in Emporia, Kansas and moved to El Dorado, Kansas, with his parents, Allen and Mary Ann Hatten White, where he spent the majority of his childhood.
 He loved animals and reading books.
 He attended the College of Emporia and the University of Kansas, and in 1889 started work at The Kansas City Star as an editorial writer.

 The Emporia Gazette

-In 1895, White bought the Emporia Gazette for $3,000 from William Yoast Morgan and became its editor.
+In 1895, White bought the Emporia Gazette for $3,000 and became its editor, remaining it for the rest of his life.